Azure/azure-sdk-for-c/sdk/samples/iot/README.md

   To interact with this sample, **you must use the Azure IoT Explorer**.
 The capabilities are listed below:

-- **Device Twin**: 11 device twin properties are supported in this sample:
+- **Device Twin**: The following device twin properties are supported in this sample:

   Temperature Controller:
   - A reported property named `serialNumber` with a `string` value for the device serial number.